roberto-belardo/web-curriculum/README.md

 + Curriculum.html (Still developing)

 ####Technology
-This project is based on the Twitter [Bootstrap](http://twitter.com) framework.
+This project is based on the Twitter [Bootstrap](http://twitter.com) framework and on the Google [Angular.js](https://angularjs.org) framework.

 ####License
 This work is licensed under a **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.